e9teamtools/e9teamtools.github.io/index.md

 ## Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with Smart Note?
+If you have any questions, please send an email to superiormobileapps@gmail.com.